The Second Summit Toolkit

 You climbed the first mountain.
 Why doesn't the view satisfy you?

-There is a moment many successful leaders eventually encounter.
+There is a moment many successful people eventually encounter.

 Not failure.